Geoffrey McSkimming

-Geoffrey McSkimming's 25th novel, Phyllis Wong and the Crumpled Stranger, was published in 2020 by 9 Diamonds Press.
-He is currently writing the eighth story in the Phyllis Wong Time Detective mysteries series.
+Geoffrey McSkimming's 27th novel, Phyllis Wong and the Lure of the Lighthouse, was published in 2026 by 9 Diamonds Press.

 All titles in the Cairo Jim chronicles are now e-published by 9 Diamonds Press, as well as new print editions.
 A completely new Cairo Jim novel, Cairo Jim and the Portal of Peristophanes -- The Return of Cairo Jim, was published in October 2021.

-Geoffrey McSkimming is an avid collector and reader of first editions of Victorian and Edwardian detective and mystery fiction, with a particular interest in the works of Fergus Hume.
+Geoffrey McSkimming is an avid collector and reader of first editions of Victorian and Edwardian detective and mystery fiction, with a particular interest in the works of Fergus Hume and Richard Marsh.

 Geoffrey McSkimming is represented by Curtis Brown Literary Agency, London.